hasura/ndc-spec/specification/src/specification/health.md

 In the case of a connector, it might not be "ready" if, for example, it has not finished initializing its state.

+Orchestrators (such as Kubernetes) can use this endpoint to determine whether they can start routing requests to this connector.

 It's recommended that the connector does not start listening on a socket until it has finished initializing and is "ready", but there might be good reasons to start listening earlier.

 The connector should not need to make any requests to other services in order to handle this request.